 After closer inspection the children decided that it was a hoax.

-On Tuesday 23rd May Year 3 had a buzzy and exciting day filled with activities relating to their Science topic on Plants.
+On Tuesday 12th June, Year 3 had a buzzing, exciting day filled with activities relating to their Science topic on Plants.
 The day consisted of hands on learning across the two classrooms focusing on Flowers in 3BG and Bees in 3R.
-We had a local beekeeper, Mr Rutland present, who spoke to the children about the importance of bees.
-Each class then participated in carousel activities such as viewing bees in an observation hive and asking questions about bees as well as sampling honey, trying on a bee suit, identifying seeds, painting observational drawings of flowers, visiting the environmental area and much, much more.
-To finish off the day, the children all created a life-cycle of a sunflower wheel to take home and share what they had learned with others.
+We had a local beekeeper, Mr Rutland present who spoke to the children about the importance of bees.
+Each class then participated in carousel activities such as viewing bees in an observation hive and asking questions about bees as well as sampling honey, trying on a bee suit, identifying seeds, painting observational drawings of flowers, visiting the garden area and much, much more.
+To finish off the day, the children all created a life-cycle of a sunflower wheel to take home and to share what they had learned with others.
 We would like to say a big thank you to Mr Rutland for sharing his hobby with us and High Wycombe Beekeepers Association (HWBKA) for the loan of their education material.
 If you would like to donate to this local charity please visit their website at www.hwbka.co.uk.

 On Monday 14th May, Year 3 visited Shortenills in Chalfont St. Giles.
 The day consisted of lots of outdoor learning experiences using their senses as well as the environment around them.
 They participated in lots of team activities, collecting and creating things using items from the woods such as pine cones, twigs etc. They also enjoyed listening to extracts from Roald Dahl's book 'The Minpins' about tiny people who live in the trees and glide around the tree tops on birds.
 They even created their very own 3D monsters and Minpin houses!

 All the children had a brilliant day.
 A BIG thank you to the team at Shortenills and all our parent helpers for making it so interesting and enjoyable.